philipkiely/philipkiely.com/src/blogs/words/professional_skills.md

 This is an overgeneralization but smaller companies — who really appreciate when you show up with these skills — are also more likely to actually take a look at your projects.
 Same goes when you get a referral to any company or are able to talk to your prospective boss directly during the hiring process.
 And small companies or direct referrals are, in my experience, where a lot of students get their first jobs.

 There are plenty of other skills that go into being a professional developer.
 But if you can make these job skills part of your repertoire you'll have a much smoother time getting and excelling in your first job.

-P.S.
-If they don't teach it in class, learn JavaScript.
-[Eloquent JavaScript](https://eloquentjavascript.net) is a world-class free resource.
-Do the exercises and the projects from the book and put the code you write for it on your GitHub.